Project AMM48

 Background

 People with dementia develop difficulties conducting daily activities such as washing, dressing and going to the toilet.
-Often they require assistance from caregivers to manage these activities.
+Often, they require assistance from caregivers to manage these activities.
 Sometimes people with dementia can refuse assistance with care, which can lead to difficult care interactions.
-As yet, the best ways to reduce refusals of care are unknown.
+The best ways to reduce refusals of care are unknown.

 Project Aims